-Strategic risk is a possible source of loss that might arise from the pursuit of an unsuccessful business plan.
-Strategic risk examines the impact of design and implementation of business models and decisions, on earnings and capital as well as the responsiveness to industry changes.
+Strategic risk refers to possible loss(es) that might arise from the pursuit of an unsuccessful business plan.
+Strategic risk examines the impact of design and implementation of business models and decisions, on earnings and capital as well as our responsiveness to industry changes.

 This responsibility is taken quite seriously by the Board and Executive Management of the bank and deliberate steps are taken to ensure that the right models are employed and appropriately communicated to all decision makers in the bank.
-The execution, processes and constant reviews ensures that strategic objectives are achieved.
+The processes, execution, and constant reviews of actions ensures that strategic objectives are achieved.
 This has essentially driven the Group's sound banking culture and performance record to date.